Struggling with the on-page SEO of your blog posts?

-On-page SEO refers to the practices applied to improve the pages of a website, with the end-goal of increasing their chances of showing higher up in the SERPs for relevant search queries.
-The focus is to improve the user experience by creating content centered around intent and correcting the source codes to achieve optimum performance.
+On-page SEO refers to the practices applied to improve the pages of a website, with the end-goal of increasing their chances of showing higher up in the SERPs (search engine results pages) for relevant search queries.
+The focus is to improve the user experience by creating content centered around intent, inter-linking relevant pages, and correcting the source codes to achieve optimum performance.

-In contrast, off-page SEO refers to all of the efforts focused on external ranking signals (with the most common one being backlinks).
+In contrast, off-page SEO refers to all of the efforts focused on external ranking signals (with the most common one being backlinks, acquired through link building strategies).
 But let’s not go down that rabbit hole just yet.

 This infographic (taken from the Alexa blog), briefly shows the difference between the two: